influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withChildren(children)
 ```

-Children is a list of child node IDs
+"Children is a list of child node IDs"

 ### fn withChildrenMixin